Joystream/atlas/README.md

 ## Developer resources

 More info on how Atlas works can be found in [the Atlas overview](docs/overview.md).
+For a brief overview of the coding style within Atlas, check out [our Style Guide](docs/styleguide.md)